chris-wood/http-ppauth/draft-wood-httpbis-ppauth.md

 # AnonymousToken Authentication

 This document specifies a new HTTP authentication scheme called "AnonymousToken".
 Servers may request clients to authenticate using an anonymous token by issuing a challenge (WWW-Authenticate or Proxy-Authenticate) with the following information:

 - The scheme name is "AnonymousToken".
 - The authentication parameter 'realm' is REQUIRED ({{!RFC7235}}, Section 2.2).
 - The authentication parameter 'pp-config' is REQUIRED.
 (Section {{config-param}}).
 - No other authentication parameters are defined -- unknown parameters MUST be ignored by recipients, and new parameters can only be defined by revising this specification.

 Clients use the contents of an "AnonymousToken" challenge to create an authorization response.
-Specifically, given a RedemptionToken `T` matching the configuration identified by the challenge, additional auxiliary data `aux`, and a Privacy Pass client configuration `client_config`, clients first compute a ClientRedemptionRequest value `request` as follows:
+Specifically, given a RedemptionToken `T` matching the configuration identified by the challenge, and additional auxiliary data `aux`, clients first compute a ClientRedemptionRequest value `request` as follows:

 ~~~
-request = Redeem(client_config, T, aux)
+request = Redeem(T, aux)
 ~~~

 Clients then convert `request` to a base64-encoded string and provide it as the Authorization value:

 ~~~
-Proxy-Authorize: AnonymousToken <TODO>==
+Proxy-Authorization: AnonymousToken <encoded-request>
 ~~~

-Clients MUST NOT re-use a given token `T` more than once
+Clients MUST NOT re-use a given token `T` more than once.

+Clients MAY send the "Proxy-Authorization" header without a corresponding challenge.

 ## AnonymousToken Configuration Parameter {#config-param}

 In challenges, servers can use the 'pp-config' authentication parameter to indicate the Privacy Pass server configuration that clients should use in generating an Authorization response.
-The value of this parameter is a base64-encoded `ServerUpdate` structure; see {{I-D.davidson-pp-protocol}}.
+The value of this parameter is a base64-encoded `ServerUpdate` structure;
+see {{I-D.davidson-pp-protocol}}.

 ~~~
-Proxy-Authenticate: AnonymousToken realm="MASQUE", pp-config="<TODO>=="
+Proxy-Authenticate: AnonymousToken realm="MASQUE", pp-config="<encoded-config>"
 ~~~

 # IANA Considerations